mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 - Wait for a good guy who wants to contribute a ``CovarianceMatrix`` class that uses some of the fancy sum algorithms to avoid round off errors when adding many numbers.

-.. admonition:: A final remark

-   If you want to contribute some code or a new algorithm, please do not hesitate to submit it!